Our free online learning site for Bridging the Cultural Gap is currently under construction and soon to be released.

 Lesson 19 – Kinship – University of Sydney Learning Module

 Lesson 20 – End of Life – Palliative Care & Mourning

 Lesson 21 – Aboriginal Community Controlled Health Organisations

 Lesson 22 – Medicare Incentives to Improve Aboriginal Health

-Cultural Considerations has been funded by The Greater Green Triangle University Department of Rural Health (GGT UDRH).
+Bridging the Cultural Gap (previously known as Cultural Considerations) has been funded by The Greater Green Triangle University Department of Rural Health (GGT UDRH).
 GGT UDRH was established in 2001 and restructured into Deakin Rural Health (DRH) in May 2016.
 Cultural Considerations in Health has been developed as an online learning program with many links back to stories, interviews, songs and information.

 All personnel involved in DRH wish to acknowledge the Aboriginal and Torres Strait Islander peoples as First Nation peoples of Australia.
 We acknowledge and respect Aboriginal and Torres Strait Islander Elders, past and present.
 We also acknowledge and respect Aboriginal and Torres Strait Islander culture, people and the traditional custodians of the land and water of their country.

 There are 5 Traditional Owner Groups across SW Western Victoria and the SE of South Australia: